mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/3-forms.md

 	?>

-If we then rebuild the database ([http://localhost/db/build?flush=1](http://localhost/db/build?flush=1)), we will see that the //BrowserPollSubmission// table is created.
-Now we just need to define 'doBrowserPoll' on //HomePage_Controller//.
+If we then rebuild the database ([http://localhost/db/build?flush=1](http://localhost/db/build?flush=1)), we will see that the *BrowserPollSubmission* table is created.
+Now we just need to define 'doBrowserPoll' on *HomePage_Controller*.

 //mysite/code/HomePage.php//